Prednisone: 12 Things You Should Know

 Medically reviewed by Carmen Fookes, BPharm.
 Last updated on Feb 2, 2022.

 What Is Prednisone?

-Prednisone (Rayos) is a corticosteroid - often called a steroid for short.
-These types of steroids are different to the anabolic steroids abused by body builders or athletes wishing to gain a competitive edge.
+Prednisone is a corticosteroid - often called a steroid for short.
+These types of steroids are different to the anabolic steroids misused by body builders or athletes wishing to gain a competitive edge.

 Corticosteroids come in two types - glucocorticoids and mineralocorticoids.
 Prednisone is a glucocorticoid.
-Glucocorticoids have a powerful anti-inflammatory and anti-allergic effect and mimic cortisone which is a naturally occurring substance released by our adrenal glands in response to inflammation and stress.
+Glucocorticoids have a powerful anti-inflammatory effect and mimic cortisol (a hormone that is released by our adrenal glands in response to inflammation and stress).
 Prednisone controls inflammation by suppressing our immune system and is four times more potent than cortisol at decreasing inflammation.

 However, prolonged use can cause immunosuppression, muscle wasting, bone changes, fluid shifts, and personality changes.
 For these reasons, prednisone is usually only prescribed short-term.